Context and Diversity Matter: The Emergence of In-Context Learning in World Models: Introduction

-We isolate two canonical mechanisms that let world models adapt in context.
-In-Context Environment Recognition (ICER) taps the model’s parametric memory of previously seen environments and uses the context only to identify which one is active.
-ICEL ignores prior settings and instead extracts the full environment from the context itself.
-By deriving error bounds for both modes, we show how their emergence depends on data distribution, including environment diversity, complexity, and trajectory length.
-To test the theory, we introduce \textbf{L}inear-attention \textbf{L}ong-context \textbf{world} model, \emph{L2World}, which effectively model long sequences with high computational efficiency.
-Across cart-pole control and vision-based indoor navigation, we find that distributional properties and long-context capacity govern whether the model invokes ICER or ICEL.
-Despite the light image encoders and decoders of L2World, it sets a new state-of-the-art for long-sequence observation prediction in navigation, outperforming approaches that rely on heavy diffusion-based image backbones.
-These results underscore the importance and the promise of deliberately incentivizing ICEL through carefully designed datasets and model architectures to strengthen the asymptotic generalization capability of world models, rather than focusing solely on instant or zero-shot frame-level performance.
+Following the Bayesian hypothesis of ICL~\cite{panwar2023context, xieexplanation}, we clarify two potential underlying mechanisms for ICL in world models: environment recognition (ER), which relies on parametric memory of the training environment, and environment learning (EL), which does not.
+By deriving upper error bounds for both ICL modes, we theoretically demonstrate that the emergence of ICL depends on environment diversity, complexity, and context length.
+This insight motivates the development of long-context adaptive world modeling.
+Consequently, we introduce the \textbf{l}inear-attention \textbf{l}ong-context \textbf{world} model, \emph{L2World}, which enables self-adaptation to environments through efficient memory updates within the context.
+Across cart-pole control and vision-based indoor navigation tasks, we empirically demonstrate that distributional properties and long-context capacity govern the ICL ability of world models.
+Despite employing lightweight image encoders and decoders in L2World, it establishes a new state-of-the-art for long-sequence observation prediction in cross-environment adaptation, outperforming methods that rely on computationally intensive diffusion-based image backbones.
+These results underscore the importance and potential of enhancing ICL through intentionally diversified datasets and long-context modeling architectures within world models, rather than focusing solely on immediate or zero-shot frame-level performance.